-For the financial year ended 31 March 2023, the Town Council recorded an operating surplus of \$0.8 million after government grant(s).
-Without the government grant, an operating deficit of \$5.17 million would have been registered.
+For the financial year ended 31 March 2024, the Town Council achieved an operating surplus of \$5.68 million after receiving government grant(s).
+In the absence of the grant, an operating deficit of \$2.84 million would have been recorded.
+Despite experiencing an increase in expenditure due to the maturing estates, the Town Council remains committed to financial prudence.

-The Town Council continues to exercise financial prudence despite seeing an increase in expenditure as the estates mature.